aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 ![The look of the first website today](../uploads/2016/03/first-website-today.jpg)

 So, the web is pretty young.
 It's still a fairly new medium, that has emerged from the medium of printing, whose skills, design language and conventions strongly influence it.
-But in the words of John Allsopp we need to understand which of thse lessons are appropiate for the web, and which mere rituals.
+But in the words of John Allsopp we need to understand which of these lessons are appropriate for the web, and which mere rituals.

 > We are not designing pages but systems of components